apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/ldap.md

 In an OSGi-base setup the configuration options required in order to establish connections to the LDAP are obtained form the properties associated with the service.

-Otherwise the identity provider must be instanciated with the corresponding `LdapProviderConfig` object revealing the mandatory config options.
+Otherwise the identity provider must be instantiated with the corresponding `LdapProviderConfig` object revealing the mandatory config options.
 The details of the LDAP configuration are listed below in section Configuration.